fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

 #### BundleGeoLocation
-**Description:** &#x1F4A5; &#x1F4CC; The BundleGeoLocation element contains a geographical coordinates for a location point conforming to ISO 6709.
+**Description:** &#x1F4A5; &#x1F4CC; The BundleGeoLocation element contains a geographical coordinates for a location point in the form *LATITUDE,LONGITUDE* as decimal degrees (e.g. 50.926735,6.930392).

 	Interface Facet:			display (map)
 	User provided:				yes